aridjayarecipes/cutesrecipes.web.app/content/post/2152-how-to-make-any-night-of-the-week-plum-squash.md

 ##### Steps to make Plum squash:

 1. Wash plums and boil for 5 minutes until it skin leaves.
-1. Now mashed the plums into hot water until it's all pieces are mashed
+1. Now mashed the plums into hot water until it&#39;s all pieces are mashed
 1. Now after mashing you have to put again pan in a low flame and cook it for few minutes.
 1. After that add sugar,salt,black pepper powder,crushed mint leaves and cook for 5 minutes.
-1. After that off the gas and pour all the juice in jug.Let it cool and now it's ready to drink.
+1. After that off the gas and pour all the juice in jug.Let it cool and now it&#39;s ready to drink.
 1. Take a glass add ice cubes in it and add plum squash and garnish with mint leaves or as u like.